lgastako/tdf/tdf/README.md

 think I am going to take a more Haskell flavored approach and then maybe go back and write a pandas compatibility layer later.

+## Need a Good Name

+...if it ever gets to the point where it's worth actual using/promoting.

+Candidate names:
+- chassis

 ## Biggest Problems to Solve

-NB. `append` is deprecated in pandas and replaced by `concat.
+NB. `append` is deprecated in pandas and replaced by `concat`.

+* Proper indexes
 * Column ordering (Series of Series?)
 * Handle non-Label friendly column names well
   (and then un-hack all the example csv files)
 * Dynamic rendering failures
   - Either fix the rendering falures; or, ideally...
   - Eliminate the need for the whole Dynamic dance
-* Proper indexes
 * Finish all the a_ implementations
   - Including moving the A* versions out of the current modules into their own sub-modules
-* Melt, append, concat, other dynamic shape changers.
+* Melt, concat, other dynamic shape changers.
   - Maybe existentials will save us here
 * Mutable implementation
   - Possibly using the same existential wrapper type of deal as